apnadkarni/blt/doc/tree.rst

 *treeName* **copy** *parentNode* ?\ *srcTree*\ ? *srcNode* ?\ *switches*  ... ?
   Makes a copy of *srcNode* in *parentNode*.
 Both nodes *srcNode* and *parentNode* must already exist.
-The id of the new node is returned.
+The ID of the new node is returned.
 You can also copy nodes from another tree.
 If a *srcTree* argument is present, it indicates the name of the source tree.  *Switches* may be any of the following.